-It has to be noted that within the responses received, electronic communications operators, service providers, data centre operators and, to similar degree, devices providers/vendors (often in overlapping roles) are represented significantly more than manufacturers of devices and /or providers of network equipment/facilities.
-This might have an impact on the feedback on relevance and/or reporting on indicators, as likely not every indicator will have the same relevance independent of the business model.
+It has to be noted that within the responses received, electronic communications operators, service providers, data centre operators and, to similar degree, devices providers/vendors (often in overlapping roles) are represented significantly more than manufacturers of devices and/or providers of network equipment/facilities.
+This may have influenced the feedback on overall 'relevance' and/or reporting of indicators, as likely not every indicator will have the same relevance for the company or use depending on the business model.